Understanding Placenta Previa -- the Basics

 What Causes Placenta Previa?

-Women with placenta previa -- specifically if they have a placenta previa after having delivered a previous baby by cesarean section -- are at increased risk of placenta accreta, placenta increta, or placenta percreta.
+Women with placenta previa -- particularly if they have a placenta previa after having delivered a previous baby by cesarean section -- are at increased risk of placenta accreta, placenta increta, or placenta percreta.

 In placenta accreta, the placenta is firmly attached to the uterus.
 In placenta increta, the placenta has grown into the uterus; and in placenta percreta, it has grown through the uterus.
 These conditions can sometimes be confirmed by ultrasound, CT scan, or MRI.
-Women with one of these conditions usually require a hysterectomy after delivery of the baby, because the placenta does not separate from the uterus.
+Women with one of these conditions usually require a hysterectomy after delivery of the baby because the placenta does not separate from the uterus.